 The Company's investments in equity securities of public and private real estate-related companies are reported at fair value.
 In determining the fair value of public equity securities, the Company utilizes the closing price of such securities in the principal market in which the security trades (Level 1 inputs).
-The Company's investment in a preferred equity security is reflected at its fair value as of December 31, 2022 (Level 2 inputs).
-In determining the fair value, the Company utilizes inputs such as stock volatility, discount rate, and risk-free interest rate.
-The Company's investment in a private real estate company is reflected at its fair value as of December 31, 2022 (Level 3 inputs).
-To determine the fair value, the Company utilizes inputs such as the multiples of comparable companies and select financial statement metrics.
-As of December 31, 2022 and December 31, 2021, the Company's \$0.5 billion and \$3.2 billion of equity securities, respectively, were recorded as a component of Other Assets on the Company's Consolidated Balance Sheets.
+In determining the fair value of its preferred equity security, the Company utilizes inputs such as stock volatility, discount rate, and risk-free interest rate (Level 2 inputs).
+To determine the fair value of an investment in a private real estate company, the Company utilizes inputs such as the multiples of comparable companies and select financial statement metrics (Level 3 inputs).
+As of both December 31, 2023 and December 31, 2022, the Company's equity securities were recorded as a component of Other Assets on the Company's Consolidated Balance Sheets.

-The resulting unrealized and realized gains and losses from investments in equity securities of public and private real estate-related companies are recorded as a component of Income from Equity Securities and Interest Rate Derivatives on the Company's Consolidated Statements of Operations.
-During the years ended December 31, 2022, 2021 and 2020, the Company recognized \$520.8 million of net unrealized/realized loss, \$848.2 million unrealized gain, and \$43.7 million of net unrealized/realized gain, respectively, on its investments in equity securities.
+The resulting unrealized and realized gains and losses from investments in equity securities of public and private real estate-related companies are recorded as a component of Other Income (Expense) on the Company's Consolidated Statements of Operations.
+During the years ended December 31, 2023, 2022 and 2021, the Company recognized \$37.9 million of net unrealized/realized gain, \$520.8 million of net unrealized/realized loss, and \$848.2 million of net unrealized gain, respectively, on its investments in equity securities.

 The Company has elected the FVO for certain of its investments in unconsolidated entities and therefore, reports these investments at fair value.
 The Company separately values the assets and liabilities of the investments in unconsolidated entities.
 To determine the fair value of the real estate assets of the investments in unconsolidated entities, the Company utilizes a discounted cash flow methodology or market comparable methodology, taking into consideration various factors including discount rate, exit capitalization rate and multiples of comparable companies.
-The Company determines the fair value of the indebtedness of the investments in unconsolidated entities by modeling the cash flows required by the debt agreements and discounting them back to the present value using weighted average cost of capital.
-Additionally, the Company considers current market rates and conditions by evaluating similar borrowing agreements with comparable loan-to-value ratios and credit profiles.
-After the fair value of the assets and liabilities are determined, the Company applies its ownership interest to the net asset value and reflects this amount as its investments in unconsolidated entities at fair value are considered Level 3.
+The Company utilizes third party service providers to perform valuations of the indebtedness of the investments in unconsolidated entities.
+The fair value of the indebtedness of the investments in unconsolidated entities is determined by modeling the cash flows and discounting them back to the present value using weighted average cost of debt.
+Additionally, current market rates and conditions are considered by evaluating similar borrowing agreements with comparable loan-to-value ratios and credit profiles.
+After the fair value of the assets and liabilities are determined, the Company applies its ownership interest to the net asset value and reflects this amount as its investments in unconsolidated entities at fair value.
+The inputs used in determining the Company's investments in unconsolidated entities carried at fair value are considered Level 3.
+The Company discloses the weighted average cost of capital, which combines the discount rate on the fair value of real estate and the weighted average cost of debt on the fair value of the indebtedness, and exit capitalization rate as key Level 3 inputs.

-The Company's derivative financial instruments are reported at fair value.
-As of December 31, 2022 and December 31, 2021, the Company's derivative financial instruments consisted of foreign currency and interest rate contracts.
+The Company's derivative financial instruments are reported at fair value and consist of foreign currency and interest rate contracts.
 The fair values of the Company's foreign currency and interest rate contracts were estimated using advice from a third-party derivative specialist, based on contractual cash flows and observable inputs comprising yield curves, foreign currency rates and credit spreads (Level 2 inputs).